katie-hughes/sudoku/README.md

          _ _ _ _

-  run: `SudokuSolver.py --nums 0 0 3 4 3 4 1 2 0 1 4 0 0 3 0 0 ` .
+  run: `SudokuSolver.py -n 0 0 3 4 3 4 1 2 0 1 4 0 0 3 0 0 ` .

-  There is also an optional verbose argument `-v` that will print out more information about the steps taken while solving the sudoku.
+  There is an optional verbose argument `-v` that will print out more information about the steps taken while solving the sudoku.

   I also implemented an interactive board using pygame.
 To view the interactive board, run the command with the `-i` flag.
-Numbers can be entered interactively while using this mode.
+Numbers can be entered interactively while using this mode if you choose not to run with the `-n` command.